Best Staking Crypto Cards 2026

 What is the difference between staking for tiers and yield on balances?

 Staking for tiers (Crypto.com, Plutus) locks tokens to unlock better card features like higher cashback and lounge access.
-Yield products (Kraken Krak Vaults UK only, COCA, Nexo) pay interest without locking tokens.
+Yield products (Kraken Krak Vaults UK only, COCA, Nexo up to 14% APY) pay interest without locking tokens.
 Tier staking carries token price risk.
 Balance yield carries platform/smart contract risk.